-The Department of Psychology may grant conditional admission to applicants 1) have scholarship or GRE score deficiencies, and 2) have an unsatisfactory undergraduate sequence of courses or lack the graduate prerequisites required for master's level courses in psychology.
+The Department of Psychology may grant conditional admission status to applicants who 1) graduated from an unaccredited college or university, 2) have scholarship or GRE score deficiencies, and 3) have an unsatisfactory undergraduate sequence of courses or lack the graduate prerequisites required for master's level courses in psychology.
 Students admitted on a conditional status will be required to meet unconditional admission criteria by the end of twelve (12) semester hours of course work.
 Failure to do so may result in the student being dropped from the program.